KWARC/Kalah-Framework/README.md

 To implement your own agent, create a new class/object extending [[info.kwarc.teaching.AI.Kalah.Agent]] and implement the required methods (init and move).
 For details see the documentation.

-Make sure to name your class/object something *unique* as to not clash for other submissions!
+Make sure to name your class/object something *unique* as to not clash with other submissions!